dschibster/Apex-Batch-Job-Scheduler/docs/logging.md

 The logs get created in `super.finishBatch()` when `EnhancedLogging__c` is set to **false** for the `Batch_Apex_Job__c` record.
 As this is already necessary for the framework to run, there is no additional effort involved.

 ## Enhanced logging
-Enhanced Logging leverages Platform Event to create hierarchical logs.
-This means that under one Parent Log, you will find parent logs, ideally one for each of the batches that have run (including, optionally, a few information logs).
+Enhanced Logging leverages Platform Events to create hierarchical logs.
+This means that under one Parent Log, you will find several different child logs, ideally one for each of the batches that have run (including, optionally, a few information logs).

 In order to leverage enhanced Logging, here is what you need to do: